Bajix/async-local/README.md

 | async-std    | Safe; no dangling refs | Safe; tasks are not dropped   |
 | smol         | Unsafe; deref unsound  | Unsequenced; refs may dangle  |

-The Tokio runtime [sequences shutdowns](https://github.com/tokio-rs/tokio/blob/b2f5dbea4703be0c97150b91d3b2c46f29f1a0bf/tokio/src/runtime/runtime.rs#L27-L32) such that worker threads will block until the shutdown operation as completed.
-This ensures that all tasks will be dropped before any worker thread is dropped, and by virtue of this pointers to TLS variables upholding the pin drop guarantee and held within an async context are valid for all lifetimes except 'static without risk of dangling pointers.
+The Tokio runtime [sequences shutdowns](https://github.com/tokio-rs/tokio/blob/b2f5dbea4703be0c97150b91d3b2c46f29f1a0bf/tokio/src/runtime/runtime.rs#L27-L32) such that worker threads will block until the shutdown operation is completed.
+This ensures that all tasks will be dropped before any worker thread is dropped, and by virtue of this pointers to TLS variables upholding the pin drop guarantee and held within an async context are valid for all lifetimes except `'static` without risk of dangling pointers.

-The async-std runtime doesn't drop pending tasks when shutting down and hence avoids the possibility of dangling references occuring during drop altogether.
+The [async-std](https://crates.io/crates/async-std) runtime doesn't drop pending tasks when shutting down and hence avoids the possibility of dangling references occuring during drop altogether.

-The Smol runtime should not be used in conjunction with async_local because pointers may dangle during drop when shutting down the runtime and cause undefined behavior.
+The [smol](https://crates.io/crates/smol) runtime should not be used in conjunction with [async-local](https://crates.io/crates/async-local) because pointers may dangle during drop when shutting down the runtime and cause undefined behavior.

 See [doomsday-clock](https://crates.io/crates/doomsday-clock) for runtime shutdown safety tests.